rapid7/warden/docs/getting-started/Configuration.md

 ## Configuration Files ##

-Configuration files are JSON formatted.
-They are a single JSON object containing configuration values.
+Configuration files are a single JSON formatted object, containing additional objects or key value pairs.

 ### Default Configuration File ###

-The configuration file, located in warden/config/defaults.json below is the default settings for Warden.
+This is the default configuration, which you can find in /config/defaults.json.

 ~~~json
 {